Tenerife and La Palma, Canary Islands

 What’s not included?

 Whether you are a beginner looking to improve your photography skills, or an advanced photographer wanting to be taken to prime locations, our trips are open to all.
-Our only criteria is that you have a great passion for astro photography, and have the energy and motivation to 'be on the go' all night!
+Our only criteria is that you have a great passion for astro-photography, and have the energy and motivation to 'be on the go' all night!
+On-the-spot tuition will be provided to ensure that you get the best results from your camera.

 What camera equipment do I need to bring?